centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 - fixed opacity migration bug for migrated url.
 - Fixed bug when url shape have unwanted concatenation inside the url.
 - Fixed an issue when image not displayed in viewer.
-- Fixed an issue when Sort on names when requesting the list of MAP web client.
+- Fixed an issue where Sort on was on labels rather than names when requesting the list of maps from MAP web client.
 - Fixed the bug of the small size of the MAP viewer.

 #### Enhancements